The Old Wild West fascinates many people today - world wide!

 And because they're somewhat far to the North/Northwest - these may not have crossed your mind...

-Canada also was involved in the "Old West" migration.
-There were some "wild" elements involved.
+Canada also was involved in the “Old West” migration.
+There were some “wild” elements involved.
 Sam Kelly was a cowboy who came West from Nova Scotia.
 He had an alias: Red Nelson.
 He ran a gang called the Nelson Jones Gang, along with Frank Jones.
-The legend surrounding them says their gang hid out in the caves of the Big Muddy Valley in SW Saskatchewan.
+The legend surrounding them says their gang hid out in the caves of the Big Muddy Valley in Southwest Saskatchewan.

 Other areas of Canada considered part of the old Wild West are British Columbia and the Yukon.
 In 1896 Canada placed ads to attract people into their Western territories.